 What it truly tells us is for those who want one knife to rule them all, and don’t want a bunch of knives all over the place just because, the Rike knife Co.
 1504B might be the only knife you would ever actually want to need, period.
 Rike hit another home run with the 1504B!

-The Good: Well made from quality materials, functional, well executed blackwash finish
+- Well made from quality materials, functional, well executed blackwash finish

-The Bad: Detent is a little too strong, may need some pivot tightening
+- Detent is a little too strong, may need some pivot tightening

-Bottom Line: Solid flipper that both cuts well and looks good in your collection.
+Rike again proves this brand is here to stay with the well executed 1504B.
+Solid flipper that both cuts well and looks good in your collection.